cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 can be reduced (and often performance improved) by only allowing definite-length encoding.
-The present document coins the term _Basic Serialization_ for combining definite-length-only with preferred encoding, further reducing the variation that a decoder needs to deal with.
+The present document coins the term _Basic Serialization_ for combining definite-length-only with preferred serialization, further reducing the variation that a decoder needs to deal with.
 The Common Deterministic Encoding, CDE, finally combines basic serialization with a deterministic ordering of entries in a map